Annual School Report

 Visual and Performing Arts

 The Visual and Performing Arts Department includes opportunities in drawing, sculpting, orchestra, choir, band, guitar, piano, music production and theatre.
 Students can also pursue IB credit in music, theatre, or art.
 Each of those individual arts excel yearly!
-All of the performance ensembles in choir, band and orchestras typically attend the local Eastshore League Festivals or other festivals such as the University of Washington-hosted adjudicated festival.
+All of the performance ensembles in choir, band and orchestras typically attend the local Eastshore League Festivals or other festivals such as the University of Washington festival.
+Members of our choir, orchestra and band ensembles are selected for All-State, All-Northwest, and All-National groups annually.
+It is not uncommon for members of our ensembles to place at the State Solo & Ensemble.

-The Skyline theatre department produces two plays and one musical each year and competes in the ESUUS Shakespeare Competition.
-The Thespian Troupe also competes in the NW Regional Thespy competition and attends the WA State Conference each year in March.
+Travel opportunities for all of the ensembles include local and out of state adjudicated festivals and performance venues.
+Our Jazz groups compete both regionally (in state or out of state) yearly.
+The Skyline theatre department produces two plays and one musical each year, and competes in the ESUUS Shakespeare Competition.
+The Thespian Troupe also competes in the NW Regional "Thespy" Competition, where students regularly qualify for nationals, and attends the WA State Thespian Festival and Competition each year in March.
 From the art department, students compete in local and national competitions.
-In addition, a Skyline student won the 8th Congressional District’s High School Art Competition this year, (the second year in a row for an SHS student to win) and the painting will be displayed in Washington, D.C. at the Capitol for the next year.

 CTE

-Graphic Design classes produced designs in the Adobe Creative Suite to be used by local businesses and organizations.
+Graphic Design: Classes produced designs in the Adobe Creative Suite to be used by local businesses and organizations.

-Yearbook student staff used their photography and page-building software skills to successfully publish a 300+ page yearbook for our school and community.
+Yearbook: Student staff used their photography and page-building software skills to successfully publish a 300+ page yearbook for our school and community.
 Our book from last year was selected for national recognition in the Jostens annual catalog.

 Computer Science: Skyline Technology Student Association (TSA) club earned top awards in Washington TSA conference held in March 2023.
 Software development and Animatronics teams each won first places and Board Game Design team won third place.
 The club doubled in size to 60 in 2022.